Iotic-Labs/iotics-identity-py/README.md

 Two examples are provided to illustrate the usage of the **high level API** and the **regular api**.
 See [Iotics Identity API How To](./how_to/README.md).

+You can also follow these tutorials on [docs.iotics.com](https://docs.iotics.com/docs/create-decentralized-identity-documents).

 * Setup your dev environment: \
   `pip install .[dev]`